cjhosken/eevee-bot/README.md

 ## Setup
 If you want to use this program for your own bots, you will need to setup the token variable.

 In the main folder, create a `.env` file, then in the file write the line `CYCLES_X_BOT_TOKEN=""`.
-You can then entire your bot token ID, and the bot should run.
+You can then entire your bot token ID and the bot should run.